Peter-Schorn/Play-Spotify-Songs-from-Spotlight-Search/README.md

 ###############################################################

 # Enter the folder where you want the files to be stored
-folder_location = "/Users/pschorn/sp/Songs/"
+folder_location = "/Users/your_username/Songs/"

 # Enter the username you use to login to Spotify
-username = "petervschorn"
+username = "username"

 # Set this to False if you don't want custom icons
 custom_icon = True

 # Enter the path to the text file where your
 # client id and client secret are stored
-credentials = "/Users/pschorn/.local/spotify_credentials.txt"
+credentials = "/Users/your_username/.local/spotify_credentials.txt"

 # Enter the full path to the fileicon executable.
 # It's recommended to put it in /usr/local/bin